-The Pharmacy Directory gives you a list of plan network pharmacies

-As a member of this plan we will send you a complete Pharmacy Directory, which gives you a list of our network pharmacies, at least every three years, and an update of our Pharmacy Directory every year that we don't send you a complete Pharmacy Directory.
+The Pharmacy Directory gives you a list of plan network pharmacies As a member of this plan we will send you a complete Pharmacy Directory, which gives you a list of our network pharmacies, at least every three years, and an update of our Pharmacy Directory every year that we don't send you a complete Pharmacy Directory.
 You can use it to find the network pharmacy closest to you.
 If you don't have the Pharmacy Directory, you can get a copy from customer service.
 They can also give you the most up-to-date information about changes in this Plan's pharmacy network.
-In addition, you can find this information on our web site.

-Explanation of Benefits

-What is the Explanation of Benefits?
+Explanation of Benefits What is the Explanation of Benefits?